AMoreaux/Sketch-Icons/README.md

 ## How to install the plugin

-We recommend methods 1, 2 and 3.
-These are simpler and cleaner ways.
+We recommend installing the plugin with Sketchpacks or Sketch Runner.

 ### Method 1: Sketchpacks